kean/Nuke/Demo/README.md

-├── App              The app, the catalog, the screen registry, and the launch arguments ├── Essentials       LazyImage and FetchImage, the image views, and processors ├── Formats          Image formats, animated images, progressive decoding, and video ├── Caching          Caching, prefetching, and decompression ├── Integration      A custom decoder and custom data loaders ├── Lab              Instruments and stress rigs for working on Nuke, and priority and coalescing ├── Helpers          Shared views, the pipeline probe and HUD, the frame watchdog, Auto-Scroll, fixtures, demo URLs, the demo's data loaders, and a few small utilities
+├── App              The app, the catalog, the screen registry, and the launch arguments ├── Essentials       LazyImage and FetchImage, the image views, and processors ├── Formats          Image formats, animated images, progressive decoding, and video ├── Performance      Prefetching and decompression
+├── Integration      A custom decoder and custom data loaders ├── Lab              Instruments and stress rigs for working on Nuke, and priority and coalescing ├── Helpers          Shared views, the pipeline probe and HUD, the frame watchdog, Auto-Scroll, fixtures, demo URLs, the demo's data loaders, and a few small utilities